KhresnaPanduI/Daily-Coding-Problem/README.md

 # Daily-Coding-Problem
-A collection of my solution to https://www.dailycodingproblem.com/
+A collection of my solution to https://www.dailycodingproblem.com/.
+All of the solution written on Python.
+Problem statement in each files.